Update Your Resume

 Update Your Handshake Profile and Settings

-Find out which employers are attending.
-View the virtual fair details page to see the full list of employers who are hosting sessions.
-From there, you can click through to each employer’s Handshake page to learn more about them and read reviews from other students.
-Be sure to sign up early for sessions with the employers you like so you’re guaranteed a spot.
+View the career fair event in Handshake to see the full list of employers who are attending each day.
+From there, you can click through to each employer’s Handshake page to learn more about them and determine if they are an employer of interest.

 Prepare & Practice Your Introduction

 Prepare how you will introduce yourself to recruiters.
 Start by sharing your name, year in school, and major. then, talk about the positions you’re interested in, and some relevant skills/experiences.
 End your introduction with an open ended question to get the employer talking and sharing additional information regarding the position/organization.

 Make a List of Questions

 Prepare two or three questions to ask each employer you plan to talk to.
 These should be related to the company or positions you’re interested in.
 As part of your research before the event, make sure your questions are insightful and not easily answered by looking at their website.
 Here are some sample questions that might be good to ask:

 - How did your degree help you prepare for the position you are in now?

 - I read that your company just started a project doing _______.
 What opportunities would an intern have in this project?

 - What do you like most about your job and working for _______?

 - I am interested in following up with you about your job opening.
 Could you tell me the next steps in the process?
 And could you give me your email address so that I can follow up with you in a few days?